CloudMLDevOps/cloudmldevops.github.io/docs/terraform-questions-answers.md

 </details>

 <details>
-<summary markdown="span">How and why concurrent edits of the state file should be avoided?</summary><br>
+<summary markdown="span">How and why concurrent edits of the state file should be avoided?</summary>

-If there are two users or processes concurrently editing the state file it can result in invalid state file that doesn't actually represents the state of resources.<br>
+If there are two users or processes concurrently editing the state file it can result in invalid state file that doesn't actually represents the state of resources.

 To avoid that, Terraform can apply state locking if the backend supports that.
 For example, AWS s3 supports state locking and consistency via DynamoDB.
 Often, if the backend supports it, Terraform will make use of state locking automatically so nothing is required from the user to activate it.
 </details>

 <details>
-<summary markdown="span">Describe how you manage state file(s) when you have multiple environments (e.g. development, staging and production)</summary><br>
+<summary markdown="span">Describe how you manage state file(s) when you have multiple environments (e.g. development, staging and production)</summary>

 Probably no right or wrong answer here, but it seems, based on different source, that the overall preferred way is to have a dedicated state file per environment.
 </details>

 <details>
-<summary markdown="span">Why storing the state in versioned control repo is not a good idea?</summary><br>
+<summary markdown="span">Why storing the state in versioned control repo is not a good idea?</summary>

 * Sensitive data: some resources may specify sensitive data (like passwords and tokens) and everything in a state file is stored in plain text
 * Prone to errors: when working with Git repos, you mayo often find yourself switch branches, checkout specific commits, perform rebases, ... all these operations may end up in you eventually performing `terraform apply` on non-latest version of your Terraform code